Casa Santo Domingo is Antigua, Guatemala’s number 1 tourist attraction.

 We spent the rest of the afternoon buying school supplies, asking stationery supply stores what teachers needed most.

-Worse, the government couldn’t provide enough books for all of the children in the class.
-Homework was very difficult to assign since the children didn’t have books to bring home.
+Worse, the government couldn’t provide enough textbooks for all of the children in the class.
+She couldn’t assign homework if the children didn’t have books to bring home.

 The school day was from 9 am to 2 pm.
 Another school used the space after that.
 Luisa Fernanda locked up the supplies, but sometimes she found the lock broken and the supplies missing in the morning.

 Luisa Fernanda‘s were excited to meet us after English class.
 That’s their English teacher, standing next to Luisa Fernanda.

 We walked the children to the computer room.
 The room was well-equipped and the children were excited to be on the computers.

 Casa Santo Domingo supplies the technology for the school.

 We visited other classes, too.
 The younger children were much more shy, but excited to see us, too.

 Even the young girl selling treats at dismissal was both shy and excited to meet us.